Quick Answer: Swift App Development Cost In 2026

 SwiftUI is often the fastest path for modern native iOS interfaces, especially when the app can use current iOS patterns, declarative UI, reusable components, and a clean design system.
 It can reduce UI boilerplate and make iteration faster when the design is stable enough to implement.

 UIKit still matters.
 Mature apps, complex collection views, advanced custom interactions, older codebases, and highly specific interface behavior may still need UIKit.
-Apple documents that UIKit works with SwiftUI, so mixed strategies are legitimate: a team can implement new sections in SwiftUI while keeping or wrapping UIKit components where needed.
+Apple documents UIKit as the framework for constructing and managing iOS app interfaces, and SwiftUI/UIKit mixed strategies are legitimate for phased modernization.

 The estimate should name this decision clearly.
 A greenfield SwiftUI MVP is different from a UIKit-heavy modernization project, and both are different from a hybrid app where only selected native modules are written in Swift.